zsquareplusc/mpy-repl-tool/documentation/commandline.rst

 usage: there rm [-h] PATH [PATH ...]

 positional arguments:
   PATH                  filename on target

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit -f, --force           delete anyway / no error if not existing -r, --recursive       remove directories recursively --dry-run             do not actually create anything on target

 ``pull``